-Hurricane Ian nears Florida coast, threatening floods, winds
+Hurricane Ian nears Florida landfall with 155 mph winds

 “All the prized possessions, we’ve put them upstairs in a friend’s house,” Gonzalez said.

-Airports in Tampa, St. Petersburg and Key West closed.
-Disney World theme parks and Sea World in Orland all closed ahead of the storm.
+Airports in Tampa, St. Petersburg and Key West closed, as did Disney World theme parks and Sea World in Orlando ahead of the storm.

 A couple from England on vacation in Tampa found themselves faced with riding out the storm at a shelter.
 Glyn and Christine Williams of London were told to leave their hotel near the beach when evacuations were ordered.
 Because the airport shut down, they could get no flight home.